ahuang23/C19_TextEditor/README.md

   * [Links](#links)

   ## Description
-  This challenge was to build an API for a social network web application using Express.js for routing, a MongoDB database, and the Mongoose ODM.
+  This challenge was to create an app to create notes or code snippets with or without an internet connection

   ## Installation
   N/A